Autherine Lucy: Suing the university

+Attending the university

 Lucy attended her first class on Friday, February 3, 1956.
-On Monday, February 6, 1956, riots broke out on the campus and a mob of more than a thousand men pelted the car in which the Dean of Women drove Lucy between classes.
-Threats were made against her life and the University president's home was stoned.
-The police were called to secure her attendance.
-These riots at the University were what was, to date, the most violent, post-Brown, anti-integration demonstration.
-After the riots, the University suspended Lucy from school because her own safety was a concern.
+The Ku Klux Klan began burning crosses nightly on the university campus.
+On Monday, February 6, 1956, riots broke out on the campus and a mob of more than a thousand men yelled and pelted the car in which the dean of women drove Lucy between classes.
+Threats were made against her life and the university president's home was stoned.
+At the Education Library building, Lucy locked herself in a room and prayed for strength, fearing the mob would kill her.
+The police were called and she slipped away in a patrol car when the mob was distracted by someone else who was supposed to pick her up.
+These riots at the university remain, to date, the most violent, post-Brown, anti-integration demonstration.
+After the riots, the university suspended Lucy from school, using the excuse that this was necessary for the safety of Lucy and other students.
+The riot made global news, with the popular sentiment believing that the local police had allowed the mob to get so violent.

-Martin Luther King Jr. wrote a sermon in 1956 about the events and it at the Dexter Avenue Baptist Church the day before his trial for violating Alabama’s anti-boycott law:
+Martin Luther King Jr. wrote a sermon in 1956 about the events and gave it at the Dexter Avenue Baptist Church the day before his trial for violating Alabama’s anti-boycott law:

-Lucy was known and described as "the architect of desegregating Alabama's education systems."
-Thurgood Marshall helped win the 1954 landmark Supreme Court desegregation case, Brown v.
-Board of Education.
-The Brown decision said that racial segregation in public schools was unconstitutional (illegal).
-Marshall had a great amount of confidence that if the Supreme Court decided something, then the rest of the country would follow its decision.
-Attorneys for Lucy and the NAACP, including Arthur Shores and Marshall, helped build a lawsuit against the University because they believed the school helped the white mob by not having protection for her and prevented Lucy from attending class.
-A series of legal proceedings lasted from 1953 until 1955.